 There are some cities where you can buy prepaid data cards (eg. Bangkok, Johor Bahru, Hanoi, Milan, Seoul, Yangon); cities where you can rent a portable router (eg. Kyoto); cities where street WIFI is easily available (eg. Singapore, Seoul).
 There are also places where I couldn’t find prepaid data cards sold anywhere (eg. Athens airport, Santorini).
 Many cafes and accommodation providers also provide free WIFI in their premises.

 Singapore’s airport has a service for Singaporeans called Changi Recommends, where you can rent routers if they’re available for the cities you’re visiting.
-I rented from them for Tokyo and also Taiwan.
+I always rent from them for my Japan and Taiwan trips at least.

 If there’s no 3G guaranteed, I wrote a few useful tips to travel effectively without 3G.

 7. Tell Someone Your Full Travel Plans

 Don’t just scoot off and take off.
 Let a trusted someone (or a few people) at home know about your trip’s outline, destinations you’ll be at on which days, and especially flight information.
 Pass that person a copy of your passport too.

 This is more for reasons that someone at home will still keep a lookout for you now and then.